Skip to main content

 2. Receiving Kafka Messages

-Following the Kafka Integration guide, we create a configuration to handle Kafka messages in our operations.ts file like so:
+Using the Kafka integration, we create a configuration to handle Kafka messages in our operations.ts file like so:

 //The Kafka topic and broker configuration